Refugee count tops 1 million; Russians besiege Ukraine ports

 Zelenskyy’s office told the AP that it could not comment on the situation in Kherson while the fighting was still going on.

-“I simply asked them not to shoot at people,” he said in a statement.
-“We don’t have any Ukrainian forces in the city, only civilians and people here who want to LIVE.”
+“We don’t have any Ukrainian forces in the city, only civilians and people here who want to LIVE,” he said in a statement later posted on Facebook.

 Mariupol Mayor Vadym Boychenko said the attacks there had been relentless.